-Many couples that I speak with are just looking for a DJ for their wedding reception in the evening and very often, especially with email enquiries, the only question is “How much do you charge?”, one, because most people have never planned a wedding before, and so don’t know what questions to ask, and two, presumably they’ll then compare the quote alongside that of another few DJs they obtain quotes from.
+Many couples that I speak with are just looking for a DJ for their wedding reception in the evening and very often, especially with email enquiries, the only question is “How much do you charge?”, one, because most people have never planned a wedding before, and so don’t know what questions to ask, and two, presumably they’ll then compare the quote alongside that of another few DJs they get quotes from.

 Just give me a price!

-However, when couples take the time to meet me over a coffee for a no obligation chat, for 1/2 an hour, and they then find out the additional services I offer, and the little touches that I bring to the wedding that make it quite different from the norm that is offered by most DJs, the majority do book my services.
+However, when couples take the time to meet me over a coffee for a no obligation chat, for an hour, and they then find out the additional services I offer, and the little touches that I bring to the wedding that make it quite different from the norm that is offered by most DJs, the majority book my services.
 If those same couples had simply compared my prices to the other DJs they were looking at though, they may well not have booked me, possibly meaning that their wedding wouldn’t have been as much fun or as memorable?

 I don’t need a Master of Ceremonies for my wedding!

 The phrase “Master of Ceremonies” seems to frighten some couples off, and many have no idea what is the role of a Master of Ceremonies at a wedding, and I get the impression that some just see it as yet another expense to a budget that’s already bursting at the seams!
-It’s often only when either a couple has seen first-hand at another wedding, just how the Master of Ceremonies makes the day flow smoothly, or after a chat, where I’m able to describe the difference it can make, that many couples realise that it makes a lot of sense to have somebody filling this role for their day.
+It’s often only when either a couple has seen first-hand at another wedding, just how the Master of Ceremonies makes the day flow smoothly, or after a chat where I’m able to describe the difference it can make, that many couples realise that it makes sense to have somebody filling this role for their day.

 The general perception seems to be that he just makes a few announcements such as welcoming the bride and groom into the room for the start of the wedding breakfast, introduces the speeches, and announces the cutting of the cake.
 Thus it’s no wonder that most people don’t see the need to have an MC.
 There are though many other tasks that the MC will carry out, many behind the scenes, and not seen by most of the guests.
-However there is no clear defined role, and the amount of work that the MC does can vary hugely.
+However, there is no clearly defined role, and the amount of work that the MC does can vary hugely.
 Additionally, many people see the role the same as that of a Toastmaster. and the comment that I’ve heard many couples make is that they don’t want their wedding to be so formal, and want it more relaxed and more fun!

-What does an MC do anyway?
+What does an MC do, anyway?

 The difference it can make to the Wedding Ceremony

 For example: At the actual Wedding Ceremony.
 I usually take care of the music for the Procession, the Signing of the Register, and for the Recession.
-I will carefully work out with the bride how long it will take to reach the registrar during the procession, from when she has entered the room, and if for example she would like a special part of her requested piece of music to be playing at that point she reaches the registrar, I will have worked that out, to ensure that is what happens.
+I will carefully work out with the bride how long it will take to reach the registrar during the procession, from when she has entered the room, and if for example she would like a special part of her requested piece of music to be playing at that point she reaches the registrar, I will have worked that out, to ensure that happens.
 Invariably this will mean not playing the music from the very beginning, which is what the venue would do, and you would find very few venues that would offer such a service.
 Plus, I would ensure the music would be very slowly faded out at the desired point, rather than just hitting the stop button, which isn’t uncommon at some venues!